-There’s a lot of talk about immune systems and immunity these days and over the last few years the focus has very much been on vaccinations to keep us safe in the current environment.
-However, it seems that we haven’t given much thought to what else we can do to keep ourselves healthy and our immune system in the best possible condition.
+We’re a lot more aware of immune systems and immunity these days and there’s been a big focus on medical means to keep us safe over the last few years.
+However, we could also give some thought to lifestyle factors within our control to keep ourselves healthy and our immune system in the best possible condition.

 With 70-80% of the immune system residing in the gut, perhaps that is an obvious place to start.
 Within our gut are thousands of different microorganisms – bacteria, fungi, viruses and other microbes.
 This is known as our microbiome, and we have about 10 times more microbial cells than human cells – we are more microbes than we are human.
 The microbiome is intricately connected with the workings of our immune system.